 - The left adrenal gland is also comparatively larger than the right.

-These glands are mainly found attached above to the kidneys.
-The human body has two adrenal glands, the right gland is pyramidal in shape and the left gland is semilunar and larger in size.
-The glands are usually about 5×3 cm in size and their combined weight ranges from 7 to 10 grams.
-These glands are yellowish in color.
+- The glands are usually about 5×3 cm in size and their combined weight ranges from 7 to 10 grams.
+Healthy glands are yellowish in colour.

 There are three distinct layers of the adrenal glands.

 The capsule is a protective layer of fat that surrounds each adrenal glands.
 They are not strictly a part of the adrenal glands, but the primary function of this capsule layer is to enclose and protect each of the adrenal glands.